gianni-rosato/gb82-image-set/README.md

 - **Flexible**: It should be easy to produce a subset of this dataset that allows one to focus on a specific class of artifacting
 - **Productive**: A smaller dataset means faster iteration and subsequent improvement

-It leans toward photographic images in order to present realistic challenges that an encoder might encounter in production.
+It leans toward photographic images in order to present realistic challenges that an encoder might encounter in a production use case.

 ## Details